antisage/Exercises/C/Learn-C-The-Hard-Way/Ex0-5/README.md

     You declare Integers with the int keyword, and print them with %d.
     Long ints printed with %ld and unsigned with %ud Floating Point
-    Declared with float or double depending on how big they need to be, and printed with %f.(%lf for double) Character
+    Declared with float or double depending on how big they need to be, printed with %f.(%lf for double) Character
-    Declared with char, written with a ' (single-quote) character around the char, and then printed with %c.
+    Declared with char, written with a ' character around the char, printed with %c.
 String (Array of Characters)
     Declared with char name[], written with " characters, and printed with %s.
 ```